“Almost everything will work again if you unplug it for a few minutes, including you.” – Anne Lamott

 Without these supports, my emotions got more volatile, and my behaviours more reactive.
 My usual sense of excitement about life got replaced by an edgy low-level grudge.
 I felt like a twisted late-winter Grinch, scowling and bickering with everyone around me.

 It got really bad when I stopped sleeping.
 All night long I imagined I could hear my toddler crying, startling me awake.
-That’s when my bipolar came visiting – “knock knock, hiya Jeff, let’s go to Hell!”
+Soon my bipolar woke up too – “Hiya Jeff, let’s go to Hell!”
 My crack up was sudden – like stepping over a threshold into a scary new world.
 From one moment to the next, I experienced a complete inability to regulate my emotions.
-Crying-laughing-yelling-pleading-despairing in the same thirty seconds, the energy in my body bolting and surging, my thoughts even more incoherent than usual (which is saying something).
+Crying-laughing-yelling-pleading-despairing in the same thirty seconds, the energy in my body bolting and surging, my thoughts even more incoherent than usual.

 Try parenting in this state.
 Try anything.